microsoft/SATechnicalOnboarding/troubleshooting-guide.md

-# Technical Onboarding Troubleshooting Guide
+# 🛠️ Technical Onboarding Troubleshooting Guide

-Below are common issues faced by Student Ambassadors while completing the Technical Onboarding and possible solutions to some of them.
-This document has been authored by Darsh Manoj, Microsoft Learn Gold Student Ambassador.
+This document provides solutions to common issues faced by Student Ambassadors during Technical Onboarding.
+Authored by Darsh Manoj, Microsoft Learn Gold Student Ambassador.

-## You are unable to verify the university ID
+## 🎓 Unable to Verify University ID

-This happens when you try to sign up for Azure for Students but receive an error saying that the university ID is not valid.
+When signing up for Azure for Students, you may encounter an error indicating that your university ID is not valid.

+**Solution:**
-The best way to get around this is to first get to the Alpha level.
-Despite what it may seem like, you do not need to complete Technical Onboarding to get Alpha status – it’s needed only for Beta.
-Once you get to the Alpha level, you can then easily use your Student Ambassador account to proceed as normal.
+> To resolve this, first achieve Alpha status.
+Technical Onboarding is only required for Beta status, not Alpha.
+Once you attain Alpha level, you can proceed using your Student Ambassador account as usual.

+## 💳 Asked to Enter Credit Card Details
-## You are asked to enter credit card details

-This happens when you try to sign up for the Azure trial offer.
+You might be prompted to enter credit card details when attempting to sign up for the Azure trial offer.

+**Solution:**
-Stop.
-You're in the wrong place.
-Go back and either sign up for [Azure for Students](https://azure.microsoft.com/free/students/), or get to the Alpha level and then use your Azure subscription.
+> Stop and go back.
+You are in the wrong place.
+Either sign up for [Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=%3Fwt.mc_id%3Dstudentamb_260352) or get to the Alpha level and then use your Azure subscription.

-## You aren't sure if you have completed the Technical Onboarding
+## ✅ Unsure if You Have Completed Technical Onboarding

-Ensure that you have completed the [Onboarding Completion Form](https://forms.office.com/r/UnJgmjap4U).
-If you're sure that you've completed the form, your Student Ambassador Comumunity Program Manager (CPM) will contact you regardless of if you have accurately completed the technical onboarding process.
+> To confirm completion of Technical Onboarding, ensure you have filled out the [Onboarding Completion Form](https://forms.office.com/r/UnJgmjap4U).
+If you have completed the form, your Student Ambassador Community Program Manager (CPM) will contact you regardless of the status of your technical onboarding process.

-## Your issue is something else or you're still stuck

-[Open a GitHub Issue](https://github.com/microsoft/SATechnicalOnboarding/issues) that details the issue you are facing.

-- Make sure your post describes the issue clearly
+## ❓Other Issues or Still Stuck

+If your issue is different or persists, [open a GitHub Issue](https://github.com/microsoft/SATechnicalOnboarding/issues) detailing your problem.

+**Guidelines for Posting:**
+- Clearly describe the issue.
-- Make sure you clearly define what you have already tried and the steps it took to get there
+- Define what you have already tried and the steps taken.
-- Make sure you provide relevant screenshots that describe the problem clearly
+- Provide relevant screenshots to illustrate the problem.